Ashkan-Yaldaie/thesis/YaldaieAshkan_a1300570_ProjectPlan.md

 * Tero Karvinen URL: http://terokarvinen.com/

 Additional resources will be used for this project, so the complete list of sources will be provided in the final paper.

+### Work statement

+This project is set to create a fully modified and personalized home automation and se-curity system with the Raspberry Pi, some additional sensors and external devices.

+Some pictures from the current state of the project are attached at the end of this doc-ument ([Appendix 1](#appendix-1)).